postlight/account/README.md

 ## Could this be used for evil?
 - Yes, if people used it to "prove" things that are nonsense, like a Eugenics calculator about improving the genetic stock of humanity, or a calculator that proved that a certain percentage of humans must be turned into food.
 - C.f. also "How to Lie with Statistics."
-- But since the only way to publish is to set up a whole new thingy or issue a pull request, the risk is preeeety low.
+- I'll consider those risks as I do more.
+Since the only way to publish is to set up a whole new thingy or issue a pull request, the risk is exceedingly low.